 Though the Forest Management Plan has many diverse goals to be reached over the next decade, four areas were given the highest priority this fiscal year: To 1) Enhance wildlife diversity, 2) Improve recreational access, 3) Protect unique/sensitive cultural, historical or natural features 4) Control invasive species.

 Under these priorities, work activities will include the removal of selected trees weakened by invasive insects; continuing with the cutting and treatment of invasive shrubs, such as Euonymus at the Chapel area; re-blazing of all woodland trails by Greenagers; completion of a recordable Park boundary survey, including marking boundaries with consistent signage, and enhancing public education on pollinators, habitat restoration and more, by creating an interpretive sign program.
 Planning for years 2-3 with active park Committees is also part of the proposed work.

 Residents and town Committees interested in finding out more about the French Park Forest Management Plan and assisting with future planning should email Tom Reynolds, Egremont Buildings & Grounds Department, or Peg McDonough, Grant Administrator.

 French Park Dog Park

 Users of this French Park Dog Park do so at their own risk.
 To use the FPDP, you must register.
 You can register here.
-If you have not already registered, you will be asked to do so prior to entering the park.
+If you have not registered, you will be asked to do so before entering the park.
 The registration form states the use rules for you and your dog(s).
 You'll also find the PDF of the Rules under Helpful Documents.
 The information you provide will only be used for registration purposes by the Town of Egremont and will not be released to any other parties.

 Questions?
 Email the French Park Dog Park Committee.